mdh266/PECS/README.md

 The term \f$\rho_{i}\f$ is the intrinsic electron density and can be spatially varying.
 \f$\tau_{n}, \ \tau_{p} \f$ are constants called the electron and hole lifetimes.
-The generation of electrons and holes is modeled using a macroscopic source function , Generation,
+The generation of electrons and holes is modeled using a macroscopic source function, Generation,

 \f[